Breast Health Center

 Our clinical team is made up of a dedicated fellowship trained breast surgeon, medical oncologist, genetic counselor and a physician assistant.
 The team works together to provide comprehensive care, including education, hereditary breast cancer risk assessment, genetic counseling, genetic testing, individualized breast cancer screening and surveillance as well as prevention programs.

 Christine Gresik, M.D.
 Breast Surgery Oncology

 Genetic Testing: If that's your next step, it can often be done the day of your visit.
 Our staff can help you verifty insurance coverage.

-A personalize risk reduction plan, which may include:
+A personalized risk reduction plan can be set up for you, which may include: